Subscribe via Email

 - Postscript on Student Textbook Expenditures: More details on data sources

 - Rutgers and ProctorTrack Fiasco: Impact of listening to regulations but not to students

 Top Rated Posts

 DisclaimerThe opinions expressed on this site are solely the authors' own and do not represent those of their respective employers unless explicitly noted otherwise.

 Tag Archives: open education

-There were a number of interesting responses to my recent LMS rant.
-I’m going to address a couple of them in short posts, starting with this comment: …The training wheels aren’t just for the faculty, they’re for the students, as … Continue reading
+By Michael FeldsteinMore Posts (1021) There were a number of interesting responses to my recent LMS rant.
+I’m going to address a couple of them in short posts, starting with this comment: …The training wheels aren’t just for the faculty, … Continue reading

-In yesterday’s post I described where I (and many others) see the LMS market heading in terms of interoperability.
-At the same time, the LMS does a very poor job at providing a lot of the learning technologies desired by … Continue reading
+By Phil HillMore Posts (302) In yesterday’s post I described where I (and many others) see the LMS market heading in terms of interoperability.
+At the same time, the LMS does a very poor job at providing a lot of … Continue reading

-Part 2 in this series, on a key difference in educational delivery methods, can be found here.
+By Phil HillMore Posts (302) Part 2 in this series, on a key difference in educational delivery methods, can be found here.
 Traditional education or online education.
-In the past decade it seems that the dominant conversation has been around the potential for online learning, … Continue reading
+In the past decade it seems that the dominant conversation has been around … Continue reading